amitgupta7/azure-tf-epod/README.md

 This repo provides an example to create the necessary azure infrastructure for deployment of epods.
 This is presently a wip and not complete.
 Provided as-is, only for demo/training purposes.

 ## Prerequisites
 The script needs terraform and azure cli to run.
 These can be installed using a packet manager like apt (linux) or using homebrew (mac).
 We will create a bastion machine on azure first, after which we will be able to provision the infrastructure and install epods from the bastion machine.
+We do this because the bastion machine on the azure cloud will have more stable internet, and would be less dependent on local network.

 NOTE: These are mac instructions (homebrew --> azure cli --> bastion-machine --> terraform).
 Provided as-is.
 ```shell